hschwane/GraSPH2/README.md

 [github page of mpUtils](http://www.github.com/hschwane/mpUtils) and follow the installation instructions there.

+###### HINT
+If you happen to run on the "Cobra" HPC system at MPCDF, there is a script `scripts/loadCobraModules.sh` that will load all dependencies to run and install mpUtils and GraSPH2.
+Consider adding `/path/to/this/scrip/loadCobraModules.sh` to your bashrc.

 ### build

 After that, use the following commands to download and install the newest